 You can read more about the best window directions for specific plant requirements in my blog post about light levels for plants.

 In terms of watering, it’s better to underwater than overwater String of Turtles as they can rot easily.

-Therefore, I would suggest keeping the soil moist in the growing season, but in summer and winter, allow the soil to properly dry before watering.
+Therefore, I suggest keeping the soil moist in the growing season, but in summer and winter, allow the soil to dry properly before watering.

 Do not make the soil waterlogged by overwatering.